Conditions and diseases

 Medication

-Cardiac valves cannot be repaired using medication.
-The symptoms, such as shortness of breath and/or palpitations, can be (temporarily) controlled or alleviated.
+Cardiac valves cannot be repaired with medication.
+The symptoms, such as shortness of breath and/or palpitations, can often be controlled or suppressed (temporarily).
 Medication makes it so that your heart has to work less hard.

 Unblocking or widening the cardiac valve

-During a cardiac catheterisation, a narrowed (calcified) valve can be stretched open using a balloon.
+During a cardiac catheterisation, a narrowed (calcified) valve can be stretched open with a balloon.
 This treatment is temporary, however, and the disease will return if no definitive treatment follows.

 Balloon dilation is the least invasive technique for treating a narrowed (usually calcified) cardiac valve, but is definitely not always the first treatment option, precisely for that reason.
 Your cardiologist can determine if this is the appropriate treatment for you.